 - Next reflects the outcomes you think you’ll work on in the foreseeable future, with the understanding that things could change.

-- Future reflects the outcomes you might tackle some time.
+- Later reflects the outcomes you might tackle some time.
 Those are the most likely to change as time proceeds.

 Outcomes rather than outputs.
 Describe the needs you want to satisfy rather than the solution you’re going to use to satisfy that need.
 For the items in Now you probably have a solution in mind, but there’s no guarantee that will be the ultimate solution you use.
 Using this approach you’re properly setting expectations that you’re going to solve a specific problem – you just don’t know exactly how.